Frederick Louis Riefkohl: Later years

-Riefkohl never commanded a United States Naval vessel again.
+Captain Riefkohl never commanded a United States Naval vessel again.
 In October 1942, he reported to the Office of the US Attache, American Embassy, Mexico City in Mexico, and joined the staff of the Commander, Mexican Forces, Region Gulf of Mexico, at Vera Cruz, as Liaison Officer for the US Commander, Gulf Sea Frontier.
 Throughout the remaining war years, Riefkohl served in different administrative positions, among them District Intelligence Officer, Eighth Naval District, with headquarters at New Orleans, Louisiana.

-Rear Admiral Frederick Lois Riefkohl later served as the Chief of Staff to the governor of the U.S. Virgin Islands, advisor to the Argentine Navy and as Inspector of the 10th Naval District in San Juan, Puerto Rico until his retirement from the Navy on January 1, 1947.
-Rear Admiral Frederick Lois Riefkohl died in Brevard County, Florida in 1969, and was buried with full military honors in the United States Naval Academy Cemetery.
+Captain Frederick Louis Riefkohl later served as the Chief of Staff to the governor of the U.S. Virgin Islands, advisor to the Argentine Navy and as Inspector of the 10th Naval District in San Juan, Puerto Rico.
+On the basis of his combat citations Riefkohl was advanced to the rank of Rear Admiral upon his retirement from the Navy on January 1, 1947.
+Rear Admiral Frederick Louis Riefkohl died in Brevard County, Florida in 1969, and was buried with full military honors in the United States Naval Academy Cemetery.
 He was married to Louisa Gibson Riefkohl (1902–1974) and did not have any offspring.

-In 2019 Frederick Lois Riefkohl was posthumously inducted to the Puerto Rico Veterans Hall of Fame.
+In 2019 Frederick Louis Riefkohl was posthumously inducted to the Puerto Rico Veterans Hall of Fame.

+Navy Cross citation

+The Navy Cross citation mistakenly refers to the USS Philadelphia, a C-4, rather than the SS Philadelphia a civilian passenger liner pressed into service as a troop transport.